 Ray shook his head.
 “Fat chance of that!
 He probably couldn’t get his mouth open because of that frown on his face.”

 This wasn’t my first rodeo.
-I hadn’t been on a drilling rig in more than a year, but I knew the hierarchy and flow of a drilling hole as well as I knew my own name.
+I hadn’t been on a drilling rig in more than a year, though I knew the hierarchy and flow of a drilling hole as well as I knew my own name.
 Ralph looked older than his thirty-odd years, the shirt he wore as black as his oily hair.
 Still, he had drilling intelligence, maybe more than me.
-He knew more about the subsurface of Grant County, Oklahoma than any person I knew.
+He knew as much about the subsurface of Grant County, Oklahoma than any person I knew.
 He could immediately pick “pay dirt” and he didn’t tolerate fools.
 Neither did I.

 “Yep,” he said.